vlamic/OpsWorksEnvy/README.md

 * BACKUP_SCHEDULE_HOUR - which our to run the tool
 * BACKUP_SCHEDULE_MINUTE - which minute to run the tool
-* BACKUP_SCHEDULE_WEEKDAY - which day of the week to run the tool
+* BACKUP_SCHEDULE_WEEKDAY - which day of the week to run the tool Default is: run backup every saturday at 1AM

 Custom Chef cookbook JSON example:
 ```json